mercspring/personal-portfolio/README.md

 Created a three page, mobile responsive, personal portfolio.

-## Highlights of Technologies used:
+## Highlights of Technologies used
 * Bootstrap - utilized the grid layout to acheieve the mobile responsive design
 * HTML - used semantic headings to improve acessabilty